The Most Important Thing Beginning Singers Need to Know

 "Let me out" cried the voice inside.
 "Please, I beg you, open the gates to the jaw and mouth wide enough for me to escape.
 Release me."

 If your voice could talk to you when you sing, this is the plea you would hear.
 So don't be afraid to show off those pearly whites.
 Open your mouth to project your sound, especially when singing any word containing the "Ah" vowel.
-This is the most important thing singers need to know.
+This is the most important thing singers need to know other than breathing correctly.

 Now, let's look at the benefits for opening wide when you sing.